Ferrisama/CatStore/README.md

 # CatStore - my Webpage

 Welcome to CatStore!
 This README.md file provides an overview of what my webpage is all about and how to use it.
+This project is related to creating a marketplace using NextJS 13 and APIs.
+This is my first attempt trying this.

 ## Table of Contents